thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 The first step to avoiding hypocrisy is self-examination and honesty.
 Ask the hard questions - Am I walking in the Spirit?
 Do I hunger for righteousness or comfort?
 Am I doing the Bible or just reading it?
 Is Jesus Lord over my decisions, time, finances and relationships or is He second?
 The next step is to pursue integrity.
-Christians will sin and grow as they renew their minds to the Word of God; but the mark of a true believer is repentance, not performance.
+Christians will sin and grow as they [renew their minds to the Word of God and their identity in Christ](../../jesus/because-he-lives/new-identity-in-christ.mdx); but the mark of a true believer is repentance, not performance.
 The one who falls and gets up again in faith learning from their mistakes is not a hypocrite, but a disciple.
 We are also called to walk in love but not stay silent at wrongdoing.
 Like Nathan, we are called to confront sin - gently, humbly and truthfully.
 Not to shame others, but to lead them to life.

 ## Why Does God Allow Hypocrites in the Church?